Argent77/A7-HiddenGameplayOptions/README.md

 *Note: This component is not included in the convenience option "Install all Hidden Gameplay Options at once".*

+#### 33. Improved Cheat Menu

+This component expands the cheat menu, which can be opened if the debug console is enabled, by a number of options:
+- A list of available items that can be created in the party's inventory,
+- A list of available spells and abilities that can be added to selected characters,
+- A list of available stores which can be opened to make purchases, identify items, or peruse temple services and rest options,
+- A list of available creatures which can be spawned on the map,
+- A collection of useful debug and script commands, such as fixing fallen rangers or paladins, toggling on/off strref display for game text, changing party reputation, or advancing (game or real) time.

+The following UI mods are supported:
+- lefreut's Enhanced UI (*all variants*)
+- Pecca's Dragonspear UI++
+- Classic BG UI (by K4f4r)

+*Note: This component is also included in the convenience option "Install all Hidden Gameplay Options at once".*

+#### 34. Update resource tables for "Improved Cheat Menu"

+This component allows you to update the resource tables used by the "Improved Cheat Menu" without having to reinstall the whole mod.
+It doesn't register to the WeiDU.log, so it can be called at any time as often as desired.

 ## Copyright Notice